6. 3D Worlds#

 6.3.1.
 The Model matrix#

 In 5.
 Transformations we saw that we can combine transformations such as translation, scaling and rotation by multiplying the individual transformation matrices together.
-Lets compute a model matrix for our cube where it is scaled down by a factor of 0.5 in each co-ordinate direction, rotated about the \(y\)-axis using the time of the current frame as the rotation angle and translated backwards down the \(z\)-axis so that its centre is at \((0, 0, -4)\).
-Add the following code inside the rendering loop before we call the glDrawArrays() function.
+Lets compute a model matrix for our cube where it is scaled down by a factor of 0.5 in each co-ordinate direction, rotated about the \(y\)-axis using the time of the current frame as the rotation angle and translated backwards down the \(z\)-axis so that its centre is at \((0, 0, -2)\).
+Add the following code inside the rendering loop before we call the glDrawElements()

 // Calculate the model matrix

-mat4 translate = Maths::translate(vec3(0.0f, 0.0f, -4.0f));
+glm::mat4 translate = Maths::translate(glm::vec3(0.0f, 0.0f, -2.0f));

-mat4 scale = Maths::scale(vec3(0.5f, 0.5f, 0.5f));
+glm::mat4 scale = Maths::scale(glm::vec3(0.5f, 0.5f, 0.5f));

-mat4 rotate = Maths::rotate(rotationAngle, vec3(0.0f, 1.0f, 0.0f));
+glm::mat4 rotate = Maths::rotate(angle, glm::vec3(0.0f, 1.0f, 0.0f));

-mat4 model = translate * rotate * scale;
+glm::mat4 model = translate * rotate * scale;

 Here we have calculated the individual transformation matrices for translation, scaling and rotation and multiply them together to create the model matrix.
-Note that the rotationAngle variable has been declared before and main() function and here it is updated so the cube performs one rotation every 4 seconds.
+The rotation angle has been calculated using the time of the current frame so that the cube will perform one full rotation every 3 seconds.

 6.3.2.
 The View matrix#